Grokking the System Design Interview

 • Leader replicates partition to other replica servers based on replication count.
 If leader fails then follower will become leader.

-• Zookeeper manages all brokers, keeps track of offset, consumer group, topic, paritions etc.
+• Zookeeper manages all brokers, keeps track of offset, consumer group, topic, partitions etc.

 • Once a message acknowledgement fails kafka will retry and even after certain retries if it fails, the message will be moved to dead letter.